matthew-huber/bme590final/README.md

 The **Manage Images** tab allows the user to see metadata for any image they have ever processed in the database.
 It also gives the option to remove an image they have processed from the database.

+## EXTRA FEATURES
+* Username tab: allows user to specify username or select from previous users
-EXTRA FEATURES: Username tab, ability to choose whether to zip together multiple files on download, manage image tabs were full processed image history can be viewed or erased, server deployed with gunicorn so production level loads can handled by our server, enabling and disabling of buttons and features on the GUI to guide the user in correct usage, and a very nice looking and functional layout of the gui which scales buttons and images with resizing of the window.
+* Ability to download multiple files (both zipped and unzipped)
+* Manage image tabs were full processed image history can be viewed or erased
+* Server deployed with gunicorn so production level loads can handled by our server
+* Enabling and disabling of buttons and features on the GUI to guide the user in correct usage
+* Aesthetically pleasing and functional layout of the gui which scales buttons and images with resizing of the window.